e271828e/Flight.jl/docs/notes/design/framework_spec.md

 it can apply.
 That something is the staging cell.
-This section fixes the policy under which a device writes into its cell, the shape the cell holds, and the [drain](#g-drain) (the frame-top swap that publishes staged device inputs into the root slots) that empties it.
+This section fixes the policy under which a device writes into its cell, the shape the cell holds, and the [drain](#g-drain) (the frame-top swap that publishes staged device writes into the root inputs) that empties it.

 **Rule.** Staging keeps one atomic [cell](#g-staging-cell) per attached [device](#g-device) under one [coalescing](#g-coalescing) policy: CAS merge, newest wins per [face](#g-face).
-Each cell has a single writer, its own device task, and holds that device's latest pending [batch](#g-batch) of [slot](#g-slot) writes.
+Each cell has a single writer, its own device task, and holds that device's latest pending [batch](#g-batch) of [root input](#g-root-input) writes.
 Staging merges the incoming batch into the pending one.
 Untouched faces survive; re-staged faces take the newest level, the per-face ZOH.
 The CAS can fail only because a drain intercepted the old batch, so the retry is bounded.
 The failure case is precisely correct as well: